Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware Equivalence Checking

-In~\cite{fmcad16}, we described some experiments with \cp where circuits $M',M''$ containing a multiplier of various sizes were checked for equivalence.
-(The size of the multiplier ranged from 10 to 16 bits.
-An optimized version of \dpqe was used as a PQE solver.) $M',M''$ were intentionally designed so that they were structurally similar but did not have any functionally equivalent points.
+Below, to describe the status quo, we recall some experiments with \cp published in \cite{fmcad16}.
+In those experiments, circuits $M',M''$ containing a multiplier of various sizes were checked for equivalence.
+(An optimized version of \dpqe was used as a PQE solver.) $M',M''$ were intentionally designed so that they were structurally similar but did not have any functionally equivalent cut points.
 A high-quality tool called ABC~\cite{abc} showed very poor performance, whereas \cp solved all examples efficiently.
-In particular, \cp solved the example involving a 16-bit multiplier in 70 seconds, whereas ABC failed to finish it in 6 hours.
+At the same time, due to insufficient power of \dpqe, the individual PQE problems of \cp had to be solved \ti{approximately}\footnote{To boost PQE solving, a heuristic was used to drop some quantified clauses of the PQE problem at hand.
+That heuristic did not affect the correctness of the proof that $M'$ and $M''$ were equivalent but made the PQE solver return an under-approximation of a correct solution.}.
+So, building more powerful PQE solvers is of great importance.